richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 basically saying when stimulus packages dropped there are **high correlation between the Stocks and Covid-19 cases** which means both increase becomes the same rate (3 out 4 times)... stimulus checks makes stock go up (kind of useless analysis now summarising it...)

+the KNN model appears to be useful for predicting stock movements in the context of this study.
+It captures the relationship between COVID-19 cases, Bitcoin prices, and stock indices effectively.

 ```python

 ```